xMazzmax/coiffeur-seren/README.md

   - **What it means:**
     Code should be open to extension but closed to modification.
   - **Real world example:**
-    Adding a garage or an extra room to a house shouldn't require tearing down the entire house; the house should be built in a way that allows the existing design to be simply extended by the garage.
+    Adding a garage or an extra room to a house shouldn't require tearing down the entire house; the house could be built in a way that allows the existing design to be simply extended by a garage.
 - **Liskov Substitution Principle**
   - **What it means:**
     A new component should replace an old one without disrupting the system.